achasedev/Asteroids/SD1/Asteroids/ReadMe.txt

 -----Closing-----

-If you have any questions or concerns email me at achasedev@gmail.com.
+If you have any questions or concerns email me at amchase@smu.edu.

 Thanks!